 The section above highlights the hidden difference between a good putter and a great putter under pressure.

-There are two pieces of information I can give you to help your pressure golf practice, and play under pressure.
+There are two final pieces of information I can give you to help your pressure golf practice, and play well under pressure.

 - Having negative thoughts is fine and normal.
 It is how quickly you can get back to focusing on your process that counts.